 Meryl Green is appointed as Principal and CEO of Derwen College in 2019.

-In 2019 she also marked 20 years in the specialist education industry and two years at the helm of the outstanding specialist further education college.
+In 2019 she also marked 20 years in the specialist education industry and two years at the helm of the specialist further education college.

 Over two decades, Meryl has seen many changes at the college which provides vocational training and independence skills to young adults with special educational needs and disabilities (SEND) as well as in the specialist sector.
+We interviewed her to find out more about her role.

 What was your route into specialist education?